 Spousal RRSPs help to balance income between spouses and leaves the family with less taxes owing.

 A spousal RRSP also comes into play if you are 71 and your spouse is younger.
-At age 71, you can no longer operate an RRSP account. however, if you have contribution room, you can continue contributing to the spousal RRSP account of your spouse who is not yet 71.
+At age 71, you can no longer operate an RRSP account.
+However, if you have a contribution room, you can continue contributing to the spousal RRSP account of your spouse who is not yet 71.

 5. Not Maximizing Employer RRSP matching Contributions

 Everyone wants free money, right?
 Yes, and that is what employer RRSP matching contributions are!